Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • strong heartbeat.

-If the treatment of the disease that caused this type of ventricular extrasystole is not started in time, life-threatening complications may appear.
+If treatment for the disease that caused this type of ventricular extrasystole is not started in time, life-threatening complications may occur.

 Diagnostics

-Most often, ventricular extrasystole is detected during a preventive physical examination during an ECG.
-But sometimes, if the symptoms are pronounced, the patients themselves come to the cardiologist with complaints of the heart.
-For an accurate diagnosis, as well as determining the primary disease that caused the ventricular extrasystole, it will be necessary to undergo several procedures.
+Most often, ventricular extrasystole is detected during a preventive medical examination during an ECG.
+But sometimes, if the symptoms are pronounced, patients themselves come to the cardiologist with complaints about the heart.
+To make an accurate diagnosis, as well as determine the primary disease that caused the ventricular extrasystole, it will be necessary to undergo several procedures.

 If the patient himself comes with complaints, the doctor will interview him to find out how severe the symptoms are.
-If the signs are paroxysmal, the cardiologist must know how often they occur.
+If the symptoms are paroxysmal, the cardiologist must know how often they occur.

-Also, the doctor will immediately measure blood pressure and pulse rate.
-At the same time, he can already notice that the heart is contracting irregularly.
+The doctor will also immediately measure your blood pressure and pulse rate.
+At the same time, he can already notice that the heart is beating irregularly.

 After the initial examination, the doctor immediately prescribes an ECG.
 Based on its results, the cardiologist prescribes all other diagnostic procedures.